cott3/Voxel-Launcher/README.md

 ## IMPORTANT

 To use this launcher, you need **Java 17 or below**.
-Java 8 is currently unsupported.
+Java 8 is currently unsupported for newer Minecraft versions.

 ---